ShvetaVasisht/minimal/index.md

 ### About Me

-Learning,simplifying and sharing technical knowledge - a continuous journey.
+Learning and knowledge sharing - a continuous journey.

 ### Experience